Rachael King: Works

 Short stories by King have been published in several anthologies including in Home: New Short Short Stories by New Zealand Writers and Creative Juices.

 In 2013, King became Literary Director of the WORD Christchurch Writers and Readers Festival.
 She was a judge for the New Zealand Book Awards for Children and Young Adults in 2017.

 Awards

 In 2007, King's first novel The Sound of Butterflies won the NZSA Hubert Church Best First Book Award for Fiction at the Montana New Zealand Book Awards.

 Her novel for children, Red Rocks, was shortlisted for the Junior Fiction category in the 2013 New Zealand Post Children's Book Awards and won the LIANZA Esther Glen Award.

 King was the 2008 Ursula Bethell Writer in Residence at the University of Canterbury.
 She has also won the 2005 Lilian Ida Smith Award.

+The Case of the Missing Stuff was shortlisted for the New Zealand Book Awards for Children and Young Adults, Wright Family Foundation Esther Glen Junior Fiction Award 2025.
+Violet and the Velvets, The Case of the Missing Stuff and The Case of the Angry Ghost were both named as Storylines Notable Junior fiction Books for 2025.